qoherent/ria-hub-docs/docs/content/.Development/integrations.md

 # Integrations

-Gitea has a wonderful community of third-party integrations, as well as first-class support in various other projects.
+RIA Hub has a wonderful community of third-party integrations, as well as first-class support in various other projects.

 We are curating a list over at [awesome-gitea](https://gitea.com/gitea/awesome-gitea) to track these!